- What is a molar pregnancy?

 Q: Will a person who has had a molar pregnancy be able to have a normal pregnancy in future?

-A: Yes, a person who has had a molar pregnancy will normally have no complications with future pregnancies.
-The risk of another molar pregnancy is increased, but is still only around 1-2 percent.
+A: Yes, a molar pregnancy will not normally cause infertility or lead to complications with future pregnancies.
+The chances of another molar pregnancy is increased, but is still only around 1-2 percent.
 The recurrence rate after two molar pregnancies has been reported to range from 11 to 25 percent.
 However, a person should take measures to avoid becoming pregnant for at least six months after the end of molar pregnancy treatment, to allow hCG monitoring for remaining molar tissue.
 If chemotherapy follow-up treatment has been used, a person should take measures to avoid becoming pregnant for at least one year after the end of treatment, to allow for hCG monitoring and also to allow the chemotherapy, which can be very damaging to an unborn baby, to clear the body.

 Q: Blighted ovum vs molar pregnancy - what is the difference?

-A: Blighted ovum, also known as anembryonic pregnancy, is a condition in which a fertilized egg attaches itself to the uterine wall, but an embryo does not develop, usually due to chromosomal abnormalities or abnormal cell division.
+A: Blighted ovum, also known as anembryonic pregnancy, is a condition in which a fertilized egg attaches itself to the uterine wall, but there is no embryo development, usually due to chromosomal abnormalities or abnormal cell division.
 Molar pregnancy is caused by chromosomal abnormalities due to abnormal conception, and causes a mass of fluid-filled cysts to grow, instead of a healthy pregnancy.
 Blighted ovum and partial molar pregnancy can look similar on an ultrasound.
 However, a partial mole usually shows the remains of embryonic tissue, which never appears in a blighted ovum.